 6. Enjoy panoramic views of Athens from Lycabettus Hill

-What I remember most of Athens is the breath-taking views you get to enjoy as you look out over the city as well as the Acropolis tower out from it.
-And what better way to enjoy these stunning vistas over Athens, then from Lycabettus Hill, the highest point in the city.
+What I remember most about Athens are the breathtaking views you get to enjoy as you look out over the city as well as the Acropolis tower out from it.
+And what better way to enjoy these stunning vistas over Athens than from Lycabettus Hill, the highest point in the city?

 In saying that, these incredible views are not the only drawcard to visiting Lycabettus Hill.
 Nestled up top you will find the 19th century Agios Georgios church, as well as the St. Isidore Church, set a little way down.
 You can also enjoy a bite to eat for lunch from the café terrace or book a dining experience at the Orizontes restaurant to take advantage of the views at night.